 Last summer saw the release of the feature-length documentary One Way Ticket by Kelly Teacher (No Cameras Allowed, Austin To Boston).
 The film follows Pope and his band on the road and during recording sessions for Ron Pope & The Nighthawks in Lake Blue Ridge, GA.
 In the film, Spotify’s D.A.
 Wallach notes, ‘Here’s a guy who’s figured out how to do this basically by himself and is really proving the power of streaming music.’

 Pope’s music has been featured on NBC’s The Voice, CW’s Vampire Diaries, 90210, and multiple seasons of Fox’s So You Think You Can Dance, which sent two of his albums into the top 100 on iTunes simultaneously.
 Pope also guest starred as himself in Season 3 of the show Nashville.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Ron Pope – Work link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Ron Pope – Work link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]

 November 5, London, UK – The Garage